paritytech/xcm-docs/src/executor_config/README.md

 # Executor Config
 As previously mentioned, the xcm-executor is the first Cross-Consensus Virtual Machine(XCVM) implementation.
 It handles the correct interpretation and execution of XCMs.
-Each chain that implements the xcm-executor, can configure it for their use case.
+Each chain that uses the xcm-executor, can configure it for their use case.
 In this chapter we will go over this configuration, explain each config item and give some examples of pre-defined solutions for these items.

 ## XCM Executor Configuration
-Below we list the [Config](https://paritytech.github.io/polkadot/doc/xcm_executor/trait.Config.html) of the xcm-executor.
+Below we list the [Config](https://paritytech.github.io/polkadot/doc/xcm_executor/trait.Config.html) trait of the xcm-executor.
-The Config is implemented with as a trait that expects multiple Types.
+The Config trait expects multiple associated types.
-Each Type specifies the traits that the implementation must have implemented.
+Each type has a trait bound which the concrete type must implement.
 Some of these types will use a default implementation in most situations (e.g.
 RuntimeCall).
 Other types have a default implementation specified by the unit type `()`.
-There are also types that are highly configurable, and in certain cases will have multiple implementations (e.g.
-Barrier).
-These implementations are then grouped using a tuple `(impl_1, impl_2, ..., impl_n)`.
-The execution of the tuple type is consequtive.
+Most types you'll want to carefully choose which implementation they get.
-For most of these types there are pre-defined solutions.
+For most of these types there are pre-defined solutions and building blocks you can use and adapt to your scenario.
 These solutions are listed in the xcm-builder [folder](https://github.com/paritytech/polkadot/tree/master/xcm/xcm-builder/src).

 We will now explain each type and go over some of the implementations of the type: